 Submitting automatic and manual weather observation to the Weather Observers Website commenced.

 The La Crosse WS-2306 AWS is nearing the end of its useful life and was replaced by a Davis Vantage Pro 2 which is much higher quality, more durable and collects higher accuracy data.

 The radiation shield for the temperature and humidity sensor was upgraded with the addition of a solar powered fan to prevent the temperature over-reading by maintaining the movement of air past the sensors on sunny days with light winds.

 A software migration to use Cumulus MX instead of Cumulus was conducted in February.
 This was followed by successfully running the weather station and Cumulus MX on a Raspberry Pi model 3 B+ running off a solid state drive.
 This negates the need to have the computer running to share the weather data (which was not all the time), uses much less power, is a very compact unit and the data is now being processed all day every day.

 Fernygroveweather.com was launched as the new website for our weather observations delivering constant real time updates of current weather data and to allow for the future expansion of the published weather data as well as inclusion of the detailed data analysis not published to date.

-The Observations Website (WOW) awarded our weather observation data the Gold Award for submitting observations on at least 350 days per year.
+The Observations Website (WOW) awarded our weather observation data the Gold Award for submitting observations on at least 350 days per year or the Silver Award for submitting observations on at least 330 days per year.
+Note that the Silver was awarded in 2019 because the number of days is calculated from GMT time and not our local time zone.
 WOW is a collaborative project between the BoM and the United Kingdom Met Office where anyone can submit weather observations.

 This section outlines the up-to-date details of our meteorological instruments in use including sensor details, location and the exposure of the instruments which is rated by the Weather Observer Website (WOW) site grading scheme.